 In her recent book Freedom Is A Constant Struggle, the activist Angela Davis reframes the concept of intersectionality in social movements as a connection of struggles rather than identities or experiences.
 “What I think is most interesting is the conceptualization of the intersectionality of struggles,” she writes.
 “Initially intersectionality was about bodies and experiences.
 But now, how do we talk about bringing various social justice struggles together, across national borders?”
 Intersectionality continues to be a weak point in the feminist movement today as it was in the ‘60s and ‘70s, when Ukeles was an active part of the Second Wave.
 Her work makes the viewer reconcile the fact that, as an individual, she is part of a larger system, and that system requires collective energy in order to be shared and maintained.
 The repetitious tasks that make up maintenance work are not just self-sustaining cycles, they are part of an interdependent ecosystem that sustains the structures of society and the lives therein.
 They are repeated in harmony with the undervalued tasks of others, who also toil behind the scenes.
 Those connections can’t easily be made unless they are first illuminated; Ukeles does this not only by acknowledging the maintenance work that goes into a functioning society, but also by acknowledging the people who do this work, the people on the margins.

 In making maintenence art, Ukeles also makes maintenance beautiful and valuable.
 ‘Development and Maintenance: The sourball of every revolution;’ she wrote in her manifesto in 1969, just after the height of the anti-Vietnam war and civil rights movements.
 Even as maintenance is considered something separate from human creation—a distraction from it at best, ignored or scorned as ‘lesser than’ at worst—its persistence is the very quality that makes it a necessary part of more ‘important,’ or more valued, work.
 Almost 50 years later, her words still resonate, as does her body of work, declaring identity politics and class struggles inextricable from one another.
-And as we have gone deeper into the Anthropocene, her work has moved beyond the human in its examination of maintenance as art: From the mid-1980s to 2013, Ukeles staged a series of Work Ballets around the world, in which excavators, dump trucks and street sweepers become graceful beings, bowing to commune with the ground, regarding each other curiously, or weaving in-between each other in a choreographed street dance.
+And her work has moved beyond the human in its examination of maintenance as art: From the mid-1980s to 2013, Ukeles staged a series of Work Ballets around the world, in which excavators, dump trucks and street sweepers become graceful beings, bowing to commune with the ground, regarding each other curiously, or weaving in-between each other in a choreographed street dance.
 The machines shape our environment through maintenance, creating our world and our relationship to it.
 Her work goes beyond the people doing the work and makes the actual labor itself—from tools to actions—a piece of art, of both recognizable aesthetic and social value.
 This lens positions Ukeles as the Great Personifier, bringing a touch of humanity to that which is most overlooked and undervalued.